prokopevaleksey/samurai-way-to-python/README.md

 If the implementation is easy to explain, it may be a good idea.

-Namespaces are one honking great idea—let's do more of those!
+Namespaces are one honking great idea—let's do more of those!<dt>

  - install conda for python 3 on you machine https://www.continuum.io/downloads#windows